 Iowa Young Writers’ Studio: High school students spend two weeks on the University of Iowa campus writing and taking workshops in poetry or fiction, run by graduate students from the oldest and most respected creative writing program in the country.

-NOLS Expeditions: For students interested in outdoor adventure, NOLS offers summer trips around the world which teach wilderness and leadership skills.
+NOLS Expeditions: For students interested in outdoor adventure, NOLS offers summer trips around the world that teach wilderness and leadership skills.

 Yale Global Scholars: Two-week academic enrichment and leadership programs ranging from sustainable development and biomedical science to a cultural immersion trip in Beijing.